Zenswap Network Token (ZNT) Price Hits $0.0000 on Exchanges

-Zenswap Network Token (CURRENCY:ZNT) traded up 4.1% against the U.S. dollar during the one day period ending at 15:00 PM ET on January 31st.
-One Zenswap Network Token coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Zenswap Network Token has a total market cap of $22,497.90 and $15.00 worth of Zenswap Network Token was traded on exchanges in the last day.
-During the last week, Zenswap Network Token has traded up 11.9% against the U.S. dollar.
+Zenswap Network Token (CURRENCY:ZNT) traded down 82.6% against the US dollar during the 1-day period ending at 13:00 PM Eastern on February 4th.
+During the last seven days, Zenswap Network Token has traded 36.4% higher against the US dollar.
+Zenswap Network Token has a market capitalization of $28,270.40 and approximately $103.00 worth of Zenswap Network Token was traded on exchanges in the last 24 hours.
+One Zenswap Network Token coin can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.